Dan-At-Ada/APA-Express-Skeleton/README.md

 2. Apply database and frontend development principles
 3. Follow good programming standards
 4. Develop and execute robust testing strategies
-5. Use GitHub effectively for collaboration and documentation
+5. Use GitHub effectively for documentation and tracking progress of work
 6. Prepare for a viva to explain project design and code implementation

 ## TODO